AriFordsham/GHCWiki/unpacked-sum-types.md

 Here the representation of the `C` constructor will contain a pointer to e.g. the `Some` constructor.
 The `Some` constructor will be a separate heap object and thus needs one word to store its info table pointer.

 In this example there is an alternative, unpacked representation that is more memory efficient and has fewer indirections.
 We could store a constructor tag together with the union of the fields of `T1` inside `C`.
-The memory layout would look like this:
+Conceptually the memory layout would look like this (in practice we might group pointer and non-pointer fields together):

 <table><tr><th> C header </th>
 <th> T1 constructor tag </th>